Pelvic Floor Therapy Weldon Spring Heights, MO

 Pelvic Floor Anatomy

-The pelvic floor muscles extend from the tailbone at the back to the pubic bone at the front, while also joining to the hip bones on each side.
+The pelvic floor muscles extend from the tailbone at the back to the pubic bone at the front, while also connecting to the hip bones on each side.
 These muscles have channels or passages for the urethra (through which urine is passed), the vagina, and the anus (through which stool is passed).

 Pelvic Floor Therapy Weldon Spring Heights, MO | Physical Therapy | Pelvic Floor Rehabilitation Near Weldon Spring Heights